-UTSA launched a capital campaign to raise $150-million.
+UTSA launched a capital campaign to raise $150 million.
 They needed a site that could showcase their goals and keep the public informed about their progress.

 As part of their journey to Tier One status, the University of Texas at San Antonio (UTSA) launched a capital campaign.
 To support the campaign, the University's Development team wanted an online presence that could serve two purposes: first, to be utilized as a talking point during meetings with potential donors and second, to act as an information hub to keep the public informed of the campaign's progress.